Radicalized by a creek

 But in 1998 when I moved in, the base of the canyon was a mess.
 Peering over the edge of the street, you could see a mattress or two, some tires lodged in the dirt, and more pieces of old machinery than you could count.
 So with the help of the city’s hauling service, the neighbors and I organized a creek cleanup.
 I’d never been part of one and had no idea if people were interested in stumbling up and down fifty feet of steep, poison oak–strewn canyon hillside to haul trash out of a creekbed.

 But that foggy September morning, around fifty people showed up, and over the course of the day we wrested out stoves, bed springs, enough rusty furnishings to fill an apartment.
-You can still see photos from the first creek cleanup on the land trust’s website.
 The ones who stuck around for pizza and sunshine gathered for a group photo that afternoon.
 That’s me in the red shirt holding my small next-door neighbor:

 The following spring, when a parcel in the canyon came up for sale, the logical next step was a land trust.
 Not that I knew anything about land trusts or had ever worked in real estate.
 But there are books and people to ask for advice, and with their help I filed the papers and called a few people together as a board.
 We wrote up our strategic plan, started fund-raising . . . and a decade later the land trust completes this stage of its mission.